 Writing is a subject that my middle schooler loves!
 It is not, however, a subject my older boys ever developed an affinity for.
+I know that there’s essay writing help sites online such Helpwriter, but I wanted them to learn by themselves.
 So, I was always on the lookout for fun ways to get them to write.

 I wanted them to see the importance of learning to write well.
 I wanted them to see that writing wasn’t just writing another paper for history or literature.
 Writing is something that is necessary in many areas of life.

 If you, too, have reluctant writers, check out this list of fun writing activities.
 If you have a child who loves to write, they’ll love this list, as well.
 It’ll give them a whole new set of ideas to choose from for their next writing project.

 Fun Writing Activities for Kids

 Journal – My daughter loves journaling.
 She has several, as a matter of fact.
 She loves picking them up and writing about her day, her dreams, her frustrations.
 I don’t read her journal.
 Not only does this help her to be more open in her journal, but she knows I’m not looking at her spelling and grammar.
 She can just write…

 Make Cards – I don’t know any parent or grandparent who doesn’t love receiving handmade cards and gifts from their kids and grandkids.
 Encourage your writer to get creative.
 Have them write what makes their loved one so special.
 Maybe they have a favorite memory to share.
 My daughter loves to make her own birthday party invitations.
 Your kids may enjoy that, too.